MatthewRDangle/M44CampaignCompanion/readme.md

 documentation make it even easier.

 ## Pre-release Build Disclaimer
 BattleCry is currently in alpha.
-Current releases are unstable and are not guaranteed to offer backwords compability for future major changes.
-Only once a stable version 1.0.0 is released will future major changes support backwords compability.
+Current releases are unstable and are not guaranteed to offer backwards compatibility for future major changes.
+Only once a stable version 1.0.0 is released will future major changes support backwards compatibility.

 ## Legality
 BattleCry is open source and free.
 You do not need to pay to download a copy of this software.
 However, there are